h2oai/driverlessai-recipes/how_to_write_a_recipe/how_to_write_a_recipe.md

 ---
-title: How to write a Feature Recipe for DriverlessAI?
+title: How to write a Transformer Recipe for DriverlessAI?
 author: "Ashrith Barthur"
-output: rmarkdown::github_document
 ---

-## What is a feature recipe?
+## What is a transformer recipe?
-A feature recipe is a collection of programmatic steps, the same steps that a data scientist would write as code to build a feature, or a set of features.
-The recipe makes it possible to engineering the feature in training and in production.
+A transformer (or feature) recipe is a collection of programmatic steps, the same steps that a data scientist would write as code to build a column transformation.
+The recipe makes it possible to engineer the transformer in training and in production.
-The feature recipe, and recipes in general, provides a data scientist the power to enhance the strengths of DriverlessAI with custom recipes.
+The transformer recipe, and recipes in general, provides a data scientist the power to enhance the strengths of DriverlessAI with custom recipes.
 These custom recipes would bring in nuanced knowledge about certain domains - i.e. financial crimes, cybersecurity, anomaly detection. etc. It also provides the ability to extend DriverlessAI to solve custom solutions for time-series.

 ## How to write a simple DAI recipe?
 The structure of a recipe that works with DriverlessAI is quite straight forward.